hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2023-02-21 (Demystified: AppIntent Framework Shortcuts)
+A primer on the new AppIntent Framework and a simple example app shows a couple of shortcuts.

 ##### 2022-11-22 (The littlest Watch apps)
 Some simple watchOS apps.